THE DOVER WAR MEMORIAL PROJECT

 Hubbard, M. E.

-Mabel Edith Hubbard.
-She died on 1 September 1944, aged 54, at Lagoon Cave, High Street.
-She was the wife of Stephen John Hubbard, of The Globe Inn, Peter Street.
-This was next door to number 9, from which her neighbours Ellen and Yvonne Mills, were running as the attack came, and who also lost their lives
+When Mrs Hubbard was killed, aged 54, on 1 September 1944, at Lagoon Cave, the couple were living at The Globe Inn, Peter Street, where Mr Hubbard was the licensee.
+The inn was next door to number 9, from which the Hubbards' neighbours Ellen and Yvonne Mills were running as the attack came.
+They also lost their lives

 Mrs. Hubbard, it is reported, had previously been waving her broom in defiance at the Stuka dive bombers who had been roaring over at what seemed like roof-top level